 The band to the San Pedro de Macorís Ecuador was black in color.
 There were some red and blue accents and trim on the band.
 At the top was the San Pedro de Macorís logo of a rooster inside a shield. – both in yellow font.
 Surrounding the shield was the text “DOMINICAN” and “REPUBLIC” on the left and right side respectively in white cursive font.
 On the center of the band was the text “SAN PEDRO” in large silver font with the text “DE MACORIS” in a smaller silver font just below it.
-The band also has the name of the vitola – in this case, its the text “ROBUSTO” in black font on a yellow nameplate-like background.
+The text “ECUADOR” is in dark font with a yellow nameplate background.
+The band also has the name of the vitola – in this case, its the text “ROBUSTO” in light font.

 A straight cut was used to remove the cap of the San Pedro de Macorís Ecuador Robusto.
 Once the cap was removed, it was time to commence with the pre-light draw.
 The dry draw was one of a class Ecuadorian Connecticut Shade cigars- delivering notes of cream, cedar, and classic wood.
 Overall this was a satisfactory pre-light draw.
 At this point, it was time to light up the San Pedro de Macorís Ecuador Robusto and move onto the smoking phase.